archerydwd/blog/README.md

    EditedArticle:save(),
    {redirect, [{action, "index"}]}.
 ```
-This action has 2 clauses, 1 which gives back that article and 1 which accepts a form submission and updates the information of that article.
+This action has two clauses, one which gives back a page for that article, and one which accepts a form submission and updates the information of that article.

 **Creating comments**

 *Issue:*

-With this I had a problem, due to the nature of chicago boss each action maps to a view, and due to the comments
+With this I had a problem.
+Due to the nature of chicago boss each action maps to a view, and due to the comments
-being created in the src/articles/show.html view, when I submitted the form, it is automatically going to the
+being created in: src/*articles*/show.html.
+When I submitted the form, it is automatically going to the
-controller: src/controller/blog_articles_controller.erl and hitting the show action, Instead of going to the
-controller: src/controller/blog_comments_controller.erl and hitting the create method.
+controller: src/controller/blog*_articles_*controller.erl and hitting the show action for articles instead of going to the comments controller: src/controller/blog*_comments_*controller.erl and hitting the create method there.

 *Fix:*